Here I am, hovering, flying, floating in the air. This is the foundation of all hand-balancing.

 - It’s not about jumping back as much as it is about bringing the shoulders forward during the motion so you stay planted on your arms.

 - VISUALIZE/DREAM/IMAGINE that you are performing this move perfectly.
 Go ahead, do it now, I’ll wait.
-(No seriously, imagine yourself right now doing this motion in your minds eye.)
+(No seriously, imagine yourself right now doing this motion in the first person.)

 - Kino has a video for building strength for the float back as well.
 She breaks it down to bringing one leg back at a time.
 I’m not sure how helpful it is to try alone, because she is very clearly supporting the student during the motion.
 So I guess you should ask your friend to help you. 🙂

 Below is a clip taken from Kino’s video tutorial.
-This is another tough one, but also very neat to nail down.
+This is another tough one, not as hard as the others, but also very neat to nail down.

 - Go into a super-short downward dog, so short that you could just lean your knees onto your arms into crow.
 Do that many times.